-Catherine Mateu is a partner and Certified Intellectual Property Specialist Lawyer at Armengaud & Guerlain in Paris.
-She holds a post-graduate degree in French and European Business Law from the Université de Nancy II, an LL.M. in Common Law from the University of East Anglia in Britain, a DESS in Industrial Property from the Université de Paris II, and a DEA in Private International Law from the Université de Paris I. She is speaks French, Spanish, English and Basque.
+Catherine Mateu is a partner at Armengaud & Guerlain and a Certified Intellectual Property Specialist Lawyer in Paris.
+She holds a post-graduate degree in French and European Business Law from the Université de Nancy II, an LL.M. in Common Law from the University of East Anglia in Britain, a DESS in Industrial Property from the Université de Paris II, and a DEA in Private International Law from the Université de Paris I. She is fluent in French, Spanish, English, and Basque.

-Ms. Mateu is an active member of the several intellectual property law associations, including the AIPPI and INTA, where she holds several committee leadership positions.
-She is also a regular speaker at various intellectual property conferences.
+Ms. Mateu is an active member of several intellectual property law associations, including the AIPPI and INTA, where she holds several committee leadership positions.
+She also frequently speaks at various intellectual property conferences.

-Her practice serves clients ranging from inventors, non-profit organisations and local start-ups to multinational corporations, and focuses on finding timely and cost-effective solutions to a wide array of patent, trademark, design infringement and licensing matters.
+Her practice serves clients ranging from inventors, non-profit organisations, and local start-ups to multi-national corporations, and focuses on finding timely and cost-effective solutions to a wide array of patent, trademark, design infringement, and licensing matters.